Sam-Wisdoms/day-planner/pseudocode.md

-When user visits page, he sees day planner
+When user visits page, s/he sees day planner

 There must be a save button that alllows users to save events entered